 In light of the indisputable fact that our Bibles contain numerous errors in translation, many of them deliberate, the advice of Paul to Timothy takes on a whole new meaning:

 Study to show yourself approved to God, a worker who does not need to be ashamed, correctly dividing the word of truth.
 (2 Tim.
 2:15)

 This HAS to entail more than memorizing verses from a favorite translation and simply assuming that they have been correctly translated into English.
-Today, there are sufficient tools available online for anyone, even with no prior knowledge of Hebrew and Greek, to begin to learn to read those languages.
+Today, there are sufficient tools available online for anyone, even with no prior knowledge of Hebrew and Greek, to being to learn to read those languages.
 And copies of the Hebrew and Greek texts themselves are freely available online.
 The resources to “study” are there, at our disposal, giving us a tremendous advantage over Christians of prior centuries to whom scripture was either unavailable or available only in an obscure, dead language.
 Everything we need to know the truth is at our fingertips.
 “And you shall know the truth, and the truth shall make you free.”